whybug/whybug-server/Readme.md

 ### Glossary

- - `Page` vs `View`
+ - `Controller`

-    > A Page is a component that contains logic and fetch data, also called a _smart components_ while a View is a _dump component_, receiving all data via properties.
+    > A Controller is a component that contains logic and fetch data, also called a _smart components_ while a others are a _dump component_, receiving all data via properties.